perpostor/asynchronous-communication/index.md

 [//]: # (Business happens around the clock, in all time zones, in perpetuity.
 Attempting to shoehorn communications into a single time zone's predefined set of hours is dysfunctional.)

-[//]: # (It robs people of their autonomy and flexibility (requiring folk to be always on at the same time prevents them from prioritising work and non-work priorities according to their own best interest) People and teams can spend a lot of time being blocked while waiting for a key person or a team.
-People across timezones can be excluded from important meetings of not be in the room when important decisions are made.
-Documentation suffers - a lot of times decisions are not captured in a written form or processes are not documented because it is assumed that the knowledge stays with those present in a meeting.
-)

 ## 4. Less stress = better mental health
 > A tremendous amount of stress comes with expectations to be online, available, and responsive during set working hours.
 Worse, our hyper-connected society has allowed this notion to seep into every hour of the day, destroying boundaries between work and self.